BloCamLimb/ModernUI/README.md

 ### Description
 Modern UI is a UI framework for desktop application development.
 Many of the structures are similar to Android, but the implementation can be quite different.
-The render engine uses OpenGL 4.5 core profile and can be multi-threaded, so the performance is much better than 2D graphics libraries drawn by CPU.
+The render engine uses OpenGL 4.5 core profile and can be multithreaded, so the performance is much better than other 2D graphics libraries.
 The text engine is unicode-based and uses HarfBuzz and ICU4j, so it has a broad compatibility for various languages.

 This project is still in early stages.